-However, though everyone has different preferences, there are a few things that most tradespeople appreciate.
+However, although everyone has different preferences, there are a few things that most tradespeople appreciate.
 So, what do they say makes the perfect customer?

-While some people prefer a bit of conversation throughout their working day, in one of our recent Twitter polls, we found that 26.7% of those asked said that being left alone to work is most important to them.
+While some people prefer a bit of conversation throughout their working day, in one of our recent Twitter polls, 26.7% of those asked said that being left alone to work is most important to them.

 Offering snacks – particularly sweet snacks – is not only a nice gesture but shows a level of respect and care.

-Tradespeople are currently discouraged from accepting food and drink from homeowners.
-Instead, they’re encouraged to bring flasks of tea and packed lunches.
-If/when things return to normal, having a cup of tea and a selection of snacks ready for tradespeople working in your home wouldn’t go amiss.
+While many tradespeople will bring their own food and drinks along with them, having a cup of tea and a selection of snacks ready for tradespeople working in your home wouldn’t go amiss.

-Though if you’re making yourself something for lunch, it wouldn’t do any harm to offer them a plate as well.
+Though if you’re making yourself something for lunch, offering them a plate won’t do any harm.

-It will come as no surprise that things tend to run smoother when people are on good terms.
+It will be no surprise that things run smoother when people are on good terms.

 It’s important to remember that you’re both on the same team and want to get the project finished to a high standard.
-Should there be a problem that needs resolving, when both customers and tradespeople are on friendly terms, it’s much easier to find a solution.
+Should there be a problem that needs resolving, it’s much easier to find a solution when both customers and tradespeople are on friendly terms.

 It’s not unusual to hear stories of tradespeople still waiting for payment months after finishing a job.
 You wouldn’t leave a supermarket without paying for your groceries, so why wouldn’t you pay the tradesperson you’ve hired?

-Not only do tradespeople deal with people not paying, but some of those who do pay also don’t always want to pay the full price.
+Not only do tradespeople deal with people not paying, but some of those who do pay also don’t always want to pay the total price.

-We all love a bargain, but haggling with a tradesperson rarely ends wells.
-Tradespeople will provide a quote at the beginning of a job and by accepting it, you accept the price they state.
-Haggling suggests you don’t think their time and effort is worth as much, so trying to bring down the cost can come across quite insulting.
+We all love a bargain, but haggling with a tradesperson rarely ends well.
+Tradespeople will provide a quote at the beginning of a job, and by accepting it, you accept the price they state.
+Haggling suggests you don’t think their time and effort are worth as much, so trying to bring down the cost can come across as quite insulting.

-Most people take a tremendous amount of pride in their work, and those in the trades are no different.
+Most people take tremendous pride in their work, and those in the trades are no different.
 Every job they do represents their skills.
 It would make no sense for them not to do their very best.
 Remember why you hired them in the first place and trust them.